 National Sales Director salary analysis

 The range overall is quite large going from $65k to 161k.
-This will depend upon years of experience as well as a demonstrable background of customer acquisition and leading teams at high growth companies.
+This will depend upon years of experience as well as a demonstrable background in customer acquisition and leading teams at high-growth companies.

 Regional Sales Manager

 A Regional Sales Manager is primarily expected to provide their team with proper goals.
-They’ll be coaching them on ways to improve and reach them.
+They’ll be coaching sales on ways to improve and reach them.
 In other words, they must be motivating!

 They should not only be expected to coach the team but to guide them via the strategies they create.
 Their territory is their responsibility.
 Knowing the strengths and weaknesses of your company and competitors will allow them to guide their team in the best direction to complete sales goals.

 - Building relationships between departments and customers

 Knowing their market will be key in this role as it will help guide their plans throughout the year.
 It will also help their team assist accounts with much more clear and defined goals.

 This career will provide an average salary of $82,115 – as always, depending on experience.
 There is also an average of an additional $20,477 in commission and $14,871 in bonuses.
 Evaluating their successes (past and present) against company goals will be key for this salary and role.